First Time Abroad? Here’s What You Should Know

 In my experience, the officer just asked me normal questions such as is it your first time flying?
 Who are you with?
 How long are you staying?
 And I calmly answered them all.

-Then he asked for my job and my company ID and we’re done!
-He stamped my passport and he’s done!
+Then he asked for my job and my company ID and we were done!
+He stamped my passport!
 It wasn’t as scary as I thought it would be.

-Note: If you are visiting as a tourist, it is a must that you have a round-trip ticket or else you’ll have a huge chance of being denied to board.
-Just make sure you have all the important documents with you.
+Note: If you are visiting as a tourist, it is a must that you have a round-trip ticket or else you’ll have a huge chance of being denied boarding.
+If you don’t have company ID, you can try showing a digitized Certificate of Employment or even payslip as proof of work.
 There’s nothing to be afraid of if your intentions are purely just for travel.

 The Waiting Game